Information-theoretic Classification Accuracy: A Criterion that Guides Data-driven Combination of Ambiguous Outcome Labels in Multi-class Classification: Some theoretical remarks

 \section{Some theoretical remarks}

 The simulation studies and applications have empirically verified the effectiveness of ITCA and the two search strategies: greedy search and BFS.
 One crucial question remains: is ITCA maximized at the true class combination when the sample size $n\to \infty$?
-To investigate the asymptotic property of ITCA, we define the population-level ITCA (p-ITCA) \eqref{eq:p-ITCA} in the main text.
-For clarity, in the following text, we refer to the sample-level definition of ITCA in the main text \eqref{eq:s-ITCA} as s-ITCA, and we refer to the $\text{ITCA}^\text{CV}$ in the main text \eqref{eq:ITCA_CV} as $\text{s-ITCA}^\text{CV}$.
+To investigate the asymptotic property of ITCA, we define the population-level ITCA (p-ITCA) \eqref{eq:p-ITCA} in Appendix~\ref{sec:alternative_criteria}.
+For clarity, in the following text, we refer to the sample-level definition of ITCA in the main text \eqref{eq:s-ITCA} and \eqref{eq:s-ITCA2} as s-ITCA, and we refer to the $\text{ITCA}^\text{CV}$ in the main text \eqref{eq:ITCA_CV} as $\text{s-ITCA}^\text{CV}$.
 We can easily see that s-ITCA converges to p-ITCA in probability.

-In the first part of this section, we show that p-ITCA dose not always suggest to combine the classes that have the same class-conditional feature distribution; the classes we will refer to as ``same-distributed classes'' in the following.
-Although this result seems counter-intuitive, it is aligned with the definition of p-ITCA, which not only considers classification accuracy but also class resolution.
-If the same-distributed classes dominate in class proportions, p-ITCA may prefer to keep them separate to maintain a not-so-degenerate class resolution (a degenerate resolution means that all classes are combined as one).
+In section~\ref{sec:p-ITCA}, we show that p-ITCA dose not always suggest to combine the classes that have the same class-conditional feature distribution, i.e., the classes we will refer to as ``same-distributed classes'' in the following.
+Although this result seems counter-intuitive, it is aligned with the definition of p-ITCA, which not only considers prediction accuracy but also classification resolution.
+If the same-distributed classes dominate in class proportions, p-ITCA may prefer to keep them separate to maintain a not-so-degenerate classification resolution (a degenerate classification resolution means that all classes are combined as one).
 To investigate the class combination properties of p-ITCA, we define and analyze the class-combination curves and regions of the oracle classification algorithm and the LDA algorithm as examples.
 The results show that the oracle and LDA algorithms have different class-combination curves and regions.
-They also guide us to enhance the ability of the LDA algorithm for discovering the true class combination as described in the second part of this section.
-In the third part of this section, we discuss how to prune the search space of possible class combinations when the classification algorithm satisfies certain conditions.
+They also guide us to enhance the ability of the LDA algorithm for discovering the true class combination as described in section~\ref{subsec:enhance}.
+In section~\ref{subsec:search property}, we analyze the properties of the search strategies with the oracle classification algorithm and show that BFS is equivalent to the exhaustive search.